fares-data-build-tool/fdbt-dev/README.md

 ## Repo structure

-In order to use the scripts in this repo, the FDBT repos need to be in a particular structure:
+In order to use the scripts in this repo, the FDBT repos need to be in a particular directory structure on your machine:

 ```text
 ├── fdbt-aws